-From a homeowner’s standpoint however, I must say that the added convenience is very welcome – though if it wasn’t for investment opportunity, I would most definitely not fork out this amount of cash for a place here.
+From a homeowner’s standpoint, however, I must say that the added convenience is very welcome – though if it wasn’t for an investment opportunity, I would most definitely not fork out this amount of cash for a place here.

 I would consider a place here if I was on the lookout for a solid investment opportunity or just a new home in general.